Main

 Portrait of the Blogger as a Young Blowhard

-I moved to Seattle in January 1986, my first civic involvement was volunteering to help start the Broadway (Seattle) BIA, second was a group called KC 2000.
-(The end result would be the Metro/King County Merger per the Judge Zilly decision.)
-These folks would be perceived as the typical regional heavy hitter crowd.
-FWIW though the earlier, more modest endeavor, sits sweeter in my memory.
+I moved to Seattle in January 1986.
+My first civic involvement was volunteering to help start the Broadway (Seattle) BIA, second was a group called KC 2000.
+(The end result of this would be the Metro/King County Merger per the Judge Zilly decision.)
+These KC2000 folks would be perceived as the typical regional heavy hitter crowd.
+FWIW the earlier, more modest endeavor, matured more sweetly in my memory.

-This was the end of the Reagan, fall of 1987 when George I was making his run.
+This was the end of the Reagan era, the Fall of 1987 when George I was making his run.
 At that time the economy was tanking, and I used that as a theme for a promotional editorial I wrote in the UW Student Newspaper - The Daily.

 Best thing about this event was the UW Students and Faculty I met - faculty included the Geographer/Demographer Richard Morrill and Transportation Engineer Scott Rutherford.